therion86/framework/README.md

     $this->di->getContainer()->registerCallable(ResponseInterface::class, fn() => new HttpResponse(''));
 ```

+### 13. Using middlewares
+The Framework supports using middlewares by replacing the default HttpRouter with your own router object.
+In this class you can add middlewares by routing.

 ## AppType:Cli
 The cli part is the same as the http part with some changes.
 You always have the "cli" in the name of your interfaces:
 ``CliHandlerInterface``, ``CliModuleFactoryInterface``